chicagopython/buddy_mentorship/CONTRIBUTE.md

    ```bash
    pipenv install --dev
    ```
-   If you run into an error install postgres on Mac, you may need to do one/more of the following:
+   If you run into an error installing postgres (psycopg2) on Mac, you may need to do one/more of the following:
    - Confirm you have CommandLineTools installed, or install them with `xcode-select --install`
    - Reset CommandLineTools' settings with `xcode-select --reset`
-   - run the following command instead of the above one:
+   - Run the following command instead of the above one:
    ```bash
    env LDFLAGS="-I/usr/local/opt/openssl/include -L/usr/local/opt/openssl/lib" pipenv install --dev
    ```